 Here, it is important that you create an overview of each component in the process, after which you can estimate the need for resources.
 To identify any gaps in the resources needed, it can be beneficial to work backwards from the desired deadlines.

 You need to consider both external and internal deadlines, as otherwise you will not be able to assess how they align with each other.
 Furthermore, it is essential to distinguish between deadlines derived from stakeholders and deadlines derived from the parties involved in executing the actual work associated with the annual report, which will typically be finance, marketing, ESG specialists and subsidiaries.
+If the company is part of a larger group, the timeline may also be affected by a parent company at a higher level.

 In the timeline, you can get an overview of the stakeholder deadlines you need to be aware of - both external and internal: